Keeping your home warm

 Warm home discount

-Check with your energy supplier if you are entitled to a discount of £130 on your fuel bill.
+Check with your energy supplier if you are entitled to a discount of £140 on your fuel bill.
 Some people will automatically receive the discount; other who qualify will need to claim.
+For more information, visit Gov.UK for advice on warm home discount.

 Thousands of Cheshire East residents are missing out on extra financial support that they are entitled to.
 Here are just some of the organisations who can help:

-- Contact the Benefits team on 0300 123 5013 to find out more about Housing Benefits, Council Tax Benefit and how the welfare reforms may affect you.
+- Contact the Benefits team on 0300 123 5013 to find out more about Housing Benefit and Council Tax Support.

 - If you are over 50 and living in the Crewe, Nantwich, Audlem, Sandbach, Alsager and Middlewich areas, contact Age UK Cheshire on 01606 881 660.